This is the multi-page printable view of this section. Click here to print.

 Detailed Information

-Repository list page where you can check the detailed information of the selected resource and modify the information if necessary.
+Repository list page lets you view detailed information of the selected resource and edit the information if necessary.

 |---|---|